History teaches pupils to ask perceptive questions, think critically, weigh evidence, sift arguments and develop perspective & judgement.

 Beehive Lane History Curriculum

 Our aim at Beehive Lane Primary School is to encourage pupils to develop an appreciation and understanding of the past, evaluating a range of primary and secondary sources.
-Our pupils will also be able to explain clearly how these sources give us an insight about how people around the world used to live and how these interpretations may differ.
+Our pupils will also be able to explain clearly how these sources give us an insight into how people around the world used to live and how these interpretations may differ.
 Pupils will be taught to make links between these areas of learning, with the aim of developing engaged, motivated and curious learners that can reflect on the past and make meaningful links to the present day.

 Our History curriculum has been designed to cover all of the skills, knowledge and understanding as set out in the National Curriculum.
 The National Curriculum states that ‘a high-quality history education will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 It should inspire pupils’ curiosity to know more about the past.’